Subscriber Benefit

 The museum launched its biennial Eiteljorg Contemporary Art Fellowship in 1999.
 The recently announced class of five artists for 2025 includes Cannupa Hanska Luger, a New Mexico resident who blends science fiction with personal experience to create monumental installations.

-Each fellow artist receives $50,000, and the museum will purchase more than $100,000 of each artist’s work to add to its collection.
+Each fellowship artist receives $50,000, and the museum will spend more than $100,000 overall to purchase works by the artists.

 Haigh said Singletary’s exhibition is a continuation of the fellowship program’s mission to “elevate and amplify these artists who are truly working in the contemporary art world and the fine art world.”